dsaunders88/ds-blog-lume/src/projects/2023-05-01_haymarket-house-brochure.md

 ---
 title: Marketing Campaign
-docTitle: Haymarket Books Marketing Campaign • Daniel Saunders
+docTitle: Haymarket Books Marketing Campaign • Rasmus Nordling
 image:
   src: haymarket-house-social
   alt: "A collage of many colors and images of community organizing and activism, with the main heading 'A gathering place for change makers.'"